 Promote Your Local Business on the Internet.

-These days many people search for local businesses on the Internet.
-To make sure they find you, include on every page of your website your postal address, phone number and the five or 10 other local community place names your business serves.
-If you can, include place names in the title tag, too.
-When you seek links to your website, you should request links from local businesses with place names in the communities you serve and complementary businesses in your industry nationwide.
+These days many people search for local businesses on the Internet, making local SEO services a key consideration for some brands’ SEO strategy.
+To make sure search users can find you, include your local contact details, such as your postal address and phone number, on every page of your site (the footer is a good place to template this information).
+Then add five or ten other local community place names your business serves.
+If you can, include place names in the meta data of your service pages too.
+When you are building external links to your site for local SEO, you should target links from local businesses in the communities you serve.
+This will help build your backlink profile to be well-rounded, especially when local backlinks are complemented by backlinks from businesses in your industry nationwide.

-Also create a free listing for your local business on Google Maps Local Business Centre and Yahoo!
+Also create a free listing for your local business on Google Business Profile and Yahoo!
 Local.
 That way your business can show up on a map when people do a local search.

 Promote Your Video, Images, and Audio Content.